 What’s more, teach your employees to develop and implement cybersecurity best practices such as refraining from visiting potentially malicious websites and downloading attachments from suspicious emails.

 4. Partner with INFINIT Consulting

-Your small business may not have the right resources to fend off ransomware and other cyberattacks, so it’s a good idea to partner with a managed IT services provider like INFINIT Consulting.
+Your small business may not have the right resources to fend off ransomware and other cyberattacks, so it’s a good idea to partner with a managed IT services provider like ERGOS.
 With proactive, multilayered cybersecurity solutions, we will minimize the likelihood of ransomware ─ or any type of malware ─ infecting your systems so you can focus on growing your business.

 As ransomware threats become more dangerous, your Campbell business needs the best cybersecurity partner.
-INFINIT will provide a transparent, optimized, integrated, and intelligent approach to IT security, so your data is secured at all times.
+ERGOS will provide a transparent, optimized, integrated, and intelligent approach to IT security, so your data is secured at all times.
 To learn more, contact us today for an introductory assessment.